-We are planning a series of events around the country to mark the publication of The Unwanted.
+I am taking part in a series of events around the country to talk about The Unwanted.
 Please join me at one of the following locations.
-Other venues will be announced shortly.
+Full details will be announced closer to the date.

 News and Reviews

 The U.S. Holocaust Memorial Museum interviewed me and former Kippenheim resident Kurt Maier as part of a public program to mark publication of The Unwanted.
 Kurt was a 10-year-old boy when he was deported from Kippenheim to Gurs in France in October 1940, together with his family.
 The Maier family was fortunate to receive the "piece of paper with a stamp" that enabled them to travel to the United States in August 1941, following a roundabout odyssey via Marseille and Casablanca.
 The conversation was led by Michael Abramowitz, president of Freedom House.
 See the YouTube video above, and photograph of Kurt and me below.

 The New York TV program, Richard French Live, interviewed me about the Jewish refugee crisis triggered by the rise of Hitler.
 The first question was about the voyage of the St. Louis.
 See below.

 Great reviews for The Unwanted from The New York Times, The Washington Post, The Wall Street Journal, and the book blogs.
 A selection:

 "Echoes our politics today..provides a glimpse of how we may be judged by future generations"--The New York Times